jswu18/gvi-gaussian-process/README.md

 For a quick overview of GVI, see <a href="https://jswu18.github.io/posts/2023/07/generalised-variational-inference/">my blog post</a>.

-Gaussian Wasserstein Inference is developed in the <a href="https://arxiv.org/pdf/2205.06342.pdf">this paper</a> by Veit Wild.
+Gaussian Wasserstein Inference is developed in <a href="https://arxiv.org/pdf/2205.06342.pdf">this paper</a> by Veit Wild.